S3-working-group/s3-practical-guide/docs/all.md

 1. Ask the person raising the objection: "*Do you have a suggestion for how to amend this proposal to resolve this objection?*"
 2. Ask the group "*Does anyone have a suggestion for how to amend this proposal to resolve this objection?*" and choose one person to present their suggestion.
-3. In case it's difficult to immediately come up with an amendment, invite a timeboxed dialogue to share ideas, with the purpose of coming up with an amendment from there.
+3. In case it's difficult to immediately come up with an amendment, invite a time-boxed dialogue to share ideas, with the purpose of coming up with an amendment from there.

 As with any proposal, an amendment suggestion gives you a starting point that can then be refined through inviting and resolving objections. (see Step 4:Test One Argument Qualifies as Objection)